slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On leadership

 <!--
+#q["The task of leadership is not to put greatness into people, but to elicit it, for the greatness is there already." -- John Buchan $  1875  $]
+#q["Leadership is the art of getting someone else to do something you want done because he wants to do it." -- Dwight D. Eisenhower $  1890  $]
+#q["A leader is one who knows the way, goes the way, and shows the way." -- John C. Maxwell $  1947  $]

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - a leader makes the people next to them better version of themselves.
 - A man asked a gardener why his plants grew so beautifully.
 The gardener said: «I don’t force them to grow.
 I remove what stops them.»